sachinprasanna7/Petri-Net-Based-Verification-of-Adaptive-Traffic-Light-Control-with-AIMD-Algorithm/README.md

 2. **No Congestion (Level-1):** When there is no congestion (Level-1), the algorithm suggests setting the cycle length to Tmax/2.

 3. **Congestion Worsens (Level-2 or Worse):** As congestion worsens (Level-2 or worse), the cycle time increases by adding a value called "Temp" based on the congestion level.
-The value of "Temp" varies for different congestion levels (Tmax/8 for Level-2, Tmax/8 for Level-3, and Tmax/2 for Level-1).
+The value of "Temp" varies for different congestion levels.
+The value of temp is initially set as Tmax/8 for Level-2, Tmax/4 for Level-3, and 0 for Level-1, but may change as new traffic levels are experienced, in accordance with the AIMD algorithm.

 4. **Additive Increase:** If congestion continues to increase, the algorithm keeps adding "Temp" to the cycle length until it reaches Tmax, representing an 'additive increase' in cycle time.